 Eric Vale's brilliant performance makes that scene incredibly powerful, which makes the moment truly unforgettable.

-In Cooler's Revenge, seeing Goku, him and his friends utterly defeated, cupping in his hands a bird which died in the battle between Goku and Cooler, sobbing about how it didn't even do anything wrong.
+In The Incredible Strongest vs Strongest, seeing Goku, him and his friends utterly defeated, cupping in his hands a bird which died in the battle between Goku and Coola, sobbing about how it didn't even do anything wrong.

 Surprisingly enough, one of the most powerful ones in the franchise happens during Dragon Ball GT.Because the Black Star Dragon Balls have not been returned to Earth, the planet is set to explode.
 Though the team has managed to evacuate everyone to the nearby Tuffle planet, Piccolo decides to remain on earth - the Black Star Dragon Balls are too dangerous, and if he dies they will turn to stone, ensuring that nothing like this ever happens again.
 If Goku's reaction doesn't get the waterworks flowing, then either Piccolo and Gohan's last talk (which Piccolo concluded with "Take care, my son") and Gohan's anguished "PICCOLO-SAAAAAAN!" - surrounded by a completely oblivious crowd, no less - will.